 He's not suppressing his feelings.
 He's managing them so carefully that nobody around him ever has to deal with them.
 The voice messages are a pressure valve he can control completely.
 He decides when to open it, how long to vent, and then he closes it and sends a clean version.
 Nobody in his daily life sees the mess.
 They see the guy who used to be a hothead and figured it out.

 I keep thinking about the delete.
 He records ten minutes of raw honesty and then erases it.
 The feelings come out but they don't land anywhere.
 They go into a recording that gets replaced by an apology.
-That's not processing.
 That's a very sophisticated version of what he was doing before.
 The explosion used to hit the room.
 Now it hits a microphone and gets wiped before anyone can respond to it.

 I've talked to a few people now who fit this description.
 Everything looks right from the outside.
 Daily life is functional.
 If you asked them how things are going they'd give you a good answer.
 Smooth, confident, no loose ends.